Pradumnasaraf/Post-My-Message/README.md

 <div align="center">
 <h2>Post My Message</h2>
-<h4>Send a Sms or a beautiful quote to your friend by a simple POST request.</h4>
+<h4>Send a sms or a beautiful quote to your friend by a simple POST request.</h4>
 </div>

 ## 👨‍💻 Tech stack